dringakn/webrtc/README.md

   All communication occurs over encrypted channels (DTLS and SRTP).
 For production, consider securing the signaling endpoint with HTTPS and adding proper error handling and timeout mechanisms.

 - **Scalability:**
-  The asynchronous and OOP-based design supports concurrent connections and easy extension to more complex transmission scenarios.
+  The asynchronous and OOP design supports concurrent connections and easy extension to more complex transmission scenarios.

 ## Contributing